-The rights of Southern Union stockholders are currently governed by Southern Union's amended and restated certificate of incorporation, bylaws and the DGCL.
-Southern Union stockholders who receive the merger consideration in ETE common units will become unitholders of ETE upon completion of the merger.
+Comparison of Rights of ETE Unitholders and Southern Union Stockholders consideration in ETE common units will become unitholders of ETE upon completion of the merger.
 Thereafter, their rights will be governed by ETE's certificate of limited partnership, partnership agreement, as amended, and the Delaware Revised Uniform Limited Partnership Act.
 As a result, these Southern Union stockholders will have different rights once they become unitholders of ETE due to the differences in the governing documents of and laws applicable to ETE and Southern Union.
-The key differences are described in the section titled "Comparison of Rights of ETE Unitholders and Southern Union Stockholders" beginning on page 151.
+The key differences are described in the section titled "Comparison of Rights of ETE Unitholders and Southern Union Stockholders" beginning on page 154.